Skip to content

 Trembling in dogs as a sign of pain

-Another reason for shaking in dogs can be pain.
-Older dogs in particular, who suffer from joint problems or arthritis, often show shaking in connection with a lack of movement or stiffness.
-Shaking can also occur in the case of injuries or acute pain caused by internal diseases.
-If you suspect that your dog is in pain, you should visit the vet to determine the cause.
+Another reason for trembling in dogs can be pain.
+Older dogs, especially those suffering from joint problems or arthritis, often exhibit trembling in conjunction with reluctance to move or stiffness.
+Tremors can also occur with injuries or acute pain from internal illnesses.
+If you suspect your dog is in pain, you should consult your veterinarian to determine the cause.

-• Tremors associated with lameness or restricted movement.
+• Tremors, accompanied by lameness or restricted movement.

 • Changes in behavior, such as decreased appetite or withdrawal.

-• Hypersensitivity to touching certain areas of the body.
+• Hypersensitivity to touch in certain areas of the body.

-Diseases such as the so-called "shaking syndrome", neurological disorders or infections can also cause tremors in dogs.
-When there is a fever, the body tries to regulate body temperature by shaking.
-Epilepsy can also lead to convulsive twitching or tremors.
-It is important to distinguish this type of tremor from other forms and to seek medical help in a timely manner.
+Conditions such as shaking palsy, neurological disorders, or infections can also cause trembling in dogs.
+In cases of fever, the body attempts to regulate its temperature through shivering.
+Epilepsy can also lead to convulsive twitching or trembling.
+It is important to distinguish this type of trembling from other forms and seek medical help promptly.

-• If your dog has neurological disorders, you should have him thoroughly examined.
+• If your dog has neurological disorders, you should have it thoroughly examined.

-• Make note of the frequency and duration of the tremors to give your veterinarian detailed information.
+• Note down the frequency and duration of the trembling to give the veterinarian detailed information.

 Poisoning as a cause of tremors

 Dogs are curious and like to try things they shouldn't.
-Poisoning, such as from eating chocolate, poisonous plants or household cleaners, can lead to tremors, vomiting and convulsions.
-If you suspect that your dog has ingested something poisonous, you should contact your vet immediately.
+Poisoning, for example from eating chocolate, poisonous plants, or household cleaners, can lead to tremors, vomiting, and seizures.
+If you suspect your dog has ingested something poisonous, you should contact your veterinarian immediately.

 First aid in case of suspected poisoning: